 A few hours of preparation could save you thousands of dollars!!

 We've identified the preparation materials that will put you on the right track as you begin your journey with Kent State University at Ashtabula.
-Click here to find materials for the COMPASS Reading and Writing Assessments, the ALEKS Math Assessment, and the WebCAPE Foreign Language Assessment.
+Click here to find materials for the COMPASS Reading Assessments, the ALEKS Math Assessment, and the WebCAPE Foreign Language Assessment.